opencog/learn/README.md

 Learning
 ========
 The "big ideas" describe how this project thinks about the world.
+The "medium ideas" describe the basic algorithm being used.
 The "small ideas" describe what has been implemented and is doable (has been done) with the current technology and code base.
+Current focus is on language; we're loooking for collaborators on image recognition and/or movement classification.

 The Big Idea - Knowledge
 ------------------------